shanybar/event_entity_coref_ecb_plus/README.md

 Note - the script's configuration file also requires:
    * The output files of the script `make_dataset.py` (JSON and text files).
-   * Output files of SwiRL SRL system for ECB+ corpus (provided in this repo at data/external/swirl_output).
+   * Output files of SwiRL SRL system on the ECB+ corpus (provided in this repo at data/external/swirl_output).

 ## Contact info